Intact protein mass measurement

 Denaturing intact protein mass measurement by ESI-MS: We use various workflows for the analysis of intact proteins by nano- or microflow ESI-coupled MS depending on the type of sample and the aim of analysis.
 We either run nonoflow C4 RPLC (C8 or C18 are possible too for small proteins) or nano/microflow direct infusion coupled to either LTQ-Orbitrap MS or QqTOF MS. Both mass spectrometry platforms are high resolution and accurate mass analysers that provide isotopic resolution of smaller proteins (up to ~40 kDa).
 In this mass range small protein modifications can be differentially detected.
 Even the difference in disulfide pattern (2 Da per disulfide bond) can be detected.
 The Orbitrap analyser provides better resolution and mass accuracy compared to the QqTOF whereas the latter has a higher mass range and provides better measurements for large proteins even up to 150 kDa.
 However, the quality of mass measurements strongly depends on the quality of the sample.

 Native intact protein mass measurement: We use nano- or microflow direct infusion ESI-MS for the analysis of native proteins and their interactors.
 The sample is sprayed in a non-denaturing solvent such as ammonium acetate at various concentrations in water through a clean emitter tip.
-The successful measurement requires reasonably concentrated and clean sample and a well tuned instrument.
+The successful measurement requires reasonably concentrated and clean samples and a well-tuned instrument.

 Characterisation of protein modifications